safaratravel/safara-interview/README.md

 1. Navigate to your problem set most appropriate for you and your role.
     * [backend](backend/README.md)

-2. Read the prompt carefully, you can ask any clarifying questions by emailing take-home@safara.travel and we will try to respond within a buisness day.
+2. Read the prompt carefully, you can ask any clarifying questions by emailing ctr@safara.com and we will try to respond within a buisness day.

-3. Complete as much of the excecise as you can in 90 minutes.
+3. Complete as much of the excecise as you can in 60 minutes.
 Please do not spend extra time on the take home assignments.

 4. Upload your submission to Google Drive, Dropbox or similar with the folder/zipfile name CanditateName - Take Home.
-Email your solution to take-home@safara.travel.
+Email your solution to ctr@safara.com.
 Please do not include any node_modules/public packages or similar.
+Include README instructions on how to run your application.